-A large table with folding legs is provided with the vehicle.
-When not required this table should be securely stowed in the cupboard adjacent to the wardrobe.
-When the table is needed, the legs should be folded out and the table placed where required.
+On these models a large free standing table with folding legs is provided.
+When needed the legs should be folded out and locked in place, before placing where required.

-Caution: Ensure that the folding legs are locked in place before using the table.
-The table must be stored in the wardrobe when the vehicle is in motion.
+Caution: Always ensure that folding table legs are firmly locked in place before using the table.
+The table must be securely stowed when the vehicle is in motion, and not left standing on the floor.

-Kitchen area
+Kitchen Area

-The kitchen area features a Thetford cooker with three gas hobs and a 230V electric hotplate.
-Adjacent to this is a stainless steel sink with cutlery rack and drainer, concealed by a Chinchilla glass lid which may be used as a chopping board and a chrome mixer tap.
-Below the worktop are two drawers, one of which contains a cutlery tray and two cupboards.
-Extra serving space is provided by a worktop extension which slides out from below the counter and another which lifts up on the side of the unit.
+The kitchen area is positioned on the offside of the vehicle, and features a Thetford cooker with three gas hobs and a 230V electric hotplate.
+Adjacent to this is a stainless steel sink concealed by a Chinchilla glass chopping board which may be used for food preparation.
+The sink is fed by a chrome mixer tap mounted to the right hand side of the sink.
+Beneath the worktop are two drawers, one of which contains a cutlery tray and two cupboards.